‘Our lifeguards are devastated’: 52 try to save pair who family say couldn’t swim

 “They drove it back to the beach for assistance and started resuscitation.”

-He said family approached them and asked for the whereabouts of a second person.
+He said family approached them and asked about the whereabouts of a second person.

 At this point Ferguson and eight others who were nearby were called in to help with the search effort.